ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 The `ls` command lists the files and folders in the current directory.

-For example if my file system was like: `~/ImportantStuff/importantfile.txt` I could `cd ImportantStuff` to get into the ImportantStuff folder and then run `ls` to see all the files in ImportantStuff.
+For example if my file system was like: `~/ImportantStuff/importantfile.txt`, I could `cd ImportantStuff` to get into the ImportantStuff folder and then run `ls` to see all the files in ImportantStuff.

 If you get lost in your directories, you can just run `cd` at any time to go to your home directory. `~` represents your home directory.
 Your home directory is the directory that you're in after logging into the system.
 You're probably familiar with this as the place where your "Documents", "Downloads", and "Pictures" folders reside.

 You can also kill any process running via the command line with `Ctrl + C`.

-### Ruby
+### Ruby :gem:
 [Ruby](https://www.ruby-lang.org/en/downloads/) is a programming language we need.
 You probably already have this!
 Type into your command line `ruby -v` (and press Enter) to see which version of Ruby you have.
 Anything higher than 2.1 will work!
 If you need or want to update, it's easiest to do that through Homebrew.

-### Homebrew
+### Homebrew :beer:
 [Homebrew](https://brew.sh/) is package management software that allows you to easily install software on Mac via the command line.
 Get it quickly and easily by typing `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in your command line.

 To update versions of all of your Homebrew installed packages, you just type `brew upgrade` and then `brew cleanup` to remove the older files.